calculix/CalculiX-Examples/Thermal/Thermal shock/README.md

 Tested with CGX/CCX 2.10

 + Transient coupled thermo-mechanical analysis
-+ Stress due to non-homogeneous temperature
++ Bending of a plate due to one-sided heating
-+ Time history plot
++ Time history excitation and deflection plot
++ Cross thickness temperature and stress plot

 File                       | Contents
  :-------------            | :-------------